 Does the Paint Being Stripped Contain Lead?

-Checking if your wood paint contains lead is crucial for ensuring the safety of your home environment, especially in older properties where lead-based paints were commonly used.
-Start by visually inspecting the paint for any signs of cracking, chipping, or peeling, as lead-based paints often deteriorate into a chalky dust.
+Start by inspecting the paint for any signs of cracking, chipping, or peeling, as lead-based paints often deteriorate into a chalky dust.
 You can also conduct a lead paint test using a lead testing kit; this typically involves swabbing the painted surface and waiting for a colour change reaction.

 Removing Gloss Paint from Wood

 If the paint you're looking to remove is a gloss paint, it may be necessary to approach the paint stripping process a little differently.
-The best way to remove gloss paint from wood involves a combination of mechanical and chemical methods to effectively strip away the layers of paint whilst minimising any damage to the wood surface.

 After stripping, thoroughly clean the wood surface with mineral spirits or denatured alcohol to remove any residual stripper and paint residue.
 Finally, sand the wood again with fine-grit sandpaper to smooth out any rough spots and prepare the surface for refinishing or repainting.
-This comprehensive approach ensures efficient and thorough removal of gloss paint from wood while preserving the integrity of the underlying surface.
+This approach ensures efficient and thorough removal of gloss paint from wood while preserving the integrity of the underlying surface.

 Removing Emulsion Paint from Wood